Lee and Lyn Wilde: Personal lives

-The twins married brothers, Jim (who married Lyn in 1942) and Tom Cathcart (who married Lee February 22, 1947, in Michigan City, Indiana).
+The twins married brothers Jim (who married Lyn in 1942) and Tom Cathcart (who married Lee February 22, 1947, in Michigan City, Indiana).
 They focused their attentions on family life, rather than continuing in show business, but they retained a love of music.

 In 1948, Lee was reported to be "seriously ill following a caesarian operation" at Good Samaritan Hospital in Hollywood.
 She had given birth to a daughter September 28, 1948.

 After leaving show business, Lee pursued many activities, including flying.
 She earned her pilot's license in 1961.
 She also attended college in Palm Desert, earning an associate degree from College of the Desert, and later graduated with a Bachelor of Arts degree in Foreign Languages from the University of California at Irvine.
 In 1989, they recorded a reunion album titled Back to Together Once Again and continued to perform occasionally into the 1990s.

+Lyn had two children, James Carter (1954-2025) and Lee Ann, with her first husband.
+After her husband's death in 1970, she remarried to Dwight Oberlink in 1973.
+They remained married until Oberlink's death in 1996.
+Her son also became an actor and musician.
+She also had four grandchildren, four great-grandchildren, three stepchildren, and seven step-grandchildren.

-Lyn died on September 11, 2016 at the age of 93.
+Lyn died on September 11, 2016, at age 93.
 Her twin sister Lee predeceased her in 2015.